 <localRepository>D:/maven_repo</localRepository>

+2. Saved it

+Done, your new Maven local repository is now changed to D:/maven_repo.

+See figure :

 Guide to naming conventions on groupId, artifactId and version

 groupId will identify your project uniquely across all projects, so we need to enforce a naming schema.
 It has to follow the package name rules, what means that has to be at least as a domain name you control, and you can create as many subgroups as you want.
 Look at More information about package names.